Foolish-Wang/Carsties/README.md

 ## How to run the app locally

-1.clone the repo
+1. Clone the repo

 ```shell
 git clone https://github.com/Foolish-Wang/Carsties.git
 ```

-2.Navigate to the Project Directory
+2. Navigate to the Project Directory

 ```shell
 cd Carsties
 ```

-3.Build the services
+3. Build the services
    You should make sure that you have installed docker on your computer before excuting this step.

 ```shell
 docker compose build
 ```

-4.Run the services
+4. Run the services

 ```shell
 docker compose up -d
 ```

-5.provide the app with an SSL certificate.
+5. Provide the app with an SSL certificate.

 To do this please install 'mkcert' onto your computer which you can get from [here](https://github.com/FiloSottile/mkcert).
 Once you have this you will need to install the local Certificate Authority by using: